flatcloud0b3/power-dojo/doc/DOCKER_advanced_setups.md

 ## Local indexer of Bitcoin addresses ##

-By default, Dojo uses the local full node as its data source for imports and rescans of HD accounts and addresses.
-While private, this default option has many limitations.
-MyDojo allows to install a local indexer ([addrindexrs](https://code.samourai.io/dojo/addrindexrs)) providing the best of both worlds (no request sent to a third party, fast and real time rescans, complete transactional history is retrieved).
+By default, Power-Dojo uses the local electrum server as its data source for imports and rescans of HD accounts and addresses.
+An alternate option is to use the local full node, which while private, has many limitations.
+MyDojo auto-magically installs a local indexer ([electrs](https://github.com/flatcloud0b3/electrs)) providing the best of both worlds (no request sent to a third party, fast and real time rescans, complete transactional history is retrieved).

 ### Requirements ###